aditi1052/Keylogger-Project/README.md

 Usage:

-Ensure you have pynput installed: pip install pynput.
+1)Ensure you have pynput installed: pip install pynput.

-Run the script.
+2)Run the script.

-Keystrokes will be logged to a file named log.txt.
+3)Keystrokes will be logged to a file named log.txt.

 Note: This script is a basic example and lacks features like stealth mode or encryption.
 Use it responsibly.